 Cognizance Therapeutic Principle

-As a therapist, I must maintain good ethical practice in my clients’ best interests to promote their well-being.
+As a therapist, I must maintain good ethical practices in my clients’ best interests to promote their well-being.

-Ethically the therapist-client relationship needs to be restricted by boundaries, and these important boundaries keep therapy focused on a working relationship and helps protect both therapist and client.
+Ethically the therapist-client relationship needs to be restricted by boundaries, and these important boundaries keep therapy focused on a working relationship and help protect both therapist and client.

-No contact should be initiated outside of the regular therapy sessions unless necessary for rearranging or communicating changes to times and dates or to inform the client of cancellations or other important information.
+No contact should be initiated outside of the regular therapy sessions unless necessary for rearranging or communicating changes to times and dates or to inform the client of cancellations or other essential information.

 Online therapy ethics & ethos

-As a professional full-time online therapist, I have for many years working with clients in a way that I believe is founded on empathy, equality and respect, and I now call this the cognizance therapeutic principle.
+As a professional full-time online therapist, I have for many years worked with clients in a way that I believe is founded on empathy, equality, and respect, and I now call this the cognizance therapeutic principle.